 We interviewed patients from Malmö and Lönsboda, a care-assistant, and a MAS.
 When interviewing the patients, we observed the environment of patient’s homes.

-From a service thinking point of view, practices were served to describe the interactions and connections between stakeholders, resources, etc. This perspective allowed us to gaze its context holistically.
-As interaction designers, we were presented with numerous challenges taking on the role of service designers through said design case.
+Service practices allowed us to gaze its context holistically.
 By the premises of a typical design process, we began by uncovering all aspects of the context through intensive research, only to discover an extensive ‘ecology’ whereas products, spaces, and laws played in harmony to coherently deliver a service experience for the patients.

 Our service proposal was Kaländra, a multi-channel service which provided patients with three ways of requesting schedule change and receiving schedule change confirmations.
 These options involved the using of Kaländra mobile application, calling home care staff, or filling out a schedule request change form.
 The schedule change requests were thought to be handled by the office as well as the support process by TES database, a database that supports the patient’s schedule information.
 Once the request had been received and processed, the consumer would get a confirmation by a message in the app, updated form, automatic calls or messages, or verbally from the care-assistant.